10 Best Places to Live in California

 Let us know in the comments what city appeals most to you!

 If you’re planning a move to the Golden State, consider U-Pack®!
-We have 240 service centers across the U.S. and Canada, and with 13 service centers throughout California, we deliver household goods to the state from almost anywhere in North America.
+We have over 230 service centers across the U.S. and Canada, and with 13 service centers throughout California, we deliver household goods to the state from almost anywhere in North America.
 Get a free online quote or call us at 800-413-4799 to learn more.